Bavarian Sauerkraut Strudel Recipe (Easy & Authentic)

 spaetzle dough dropping slowly from the spoon

-Further down in the recipe you’ll find a detailed description on how to make Spaetzle.
+Further down in the recipe, you’ll find a detailed description of how to make Spaetzle.

 Equipment

 I prefer making our Spaetzle with a Spaetzlehobel.
-Put the device safely onto the pot, fill in a portion of the dough and move the sledge forward and backwards by which the dough will be scraped through the holes into the water.
+Put the device safely onto the pot, fill in a portion of the dough and move the sledge forward and backwards so that the dough will be scraped through the holes into the water.

 How to make Spaetzle